dotbitHQ/dotbithq.github.io/README.md

 .bit is the first decentralized account system with broad compatibility, allowing users to register and manage their .bit accounts with any public chain address or even email.

-The core elements of a .bit account contain the owner/manager, and the record (i.e. the data that associated with).
+The core elements of a .bit account contain the owner/manager, and the record (i.e. the data associated with).
 Unlike ENS, the owner/manager of .bit can be any public chain private key or even email; unlike DNS, .bit supports any type of record.

-The structure of a .bit account is as follow:
+The structure of a .bit account is as follows:

 <img src="./image-20210721120318336.png" alt=".bit Account Structure" />

 .bit is a decentralized application running on [Nervos CKB](https://www.nervos.org/). .bit accounts and related records are stored on the permissionless blockchain.
 Nervos CKB is a PoW public chain with a highly open architecture using the UTXO model.

-.bit have five main components:
+.bit has five main components:

 1. **Core Protocol**

    This refers to a series of Lock Scripts and Type Scripts deployed on Nervos CKB.
-They define .bit accounts and the related operational standards for .bit accounts, and are the concrete implementations of the .bit core protocols.
+They define .bit accounts and the related operational standards for .bit accounts and are the concrete implementations of the .bit core protocols.

 2. **Keeper**